louisbichard/notes/final year project/academic-research.md

 to spark controversy and debate among experts over the use of arrest by the police as a means and a solution for the social control of domestic violence

+##Page 3

+"Since most domestic violence cases were classified as misdemeanor assaults, police officers were gravely restricted as to when they could employ arrest.
+Until recently, most states had restrictions in place on the use of warrantless misdemeanor arrests"

+"Many officers regarded domestic violence incidents as private disputes that should be settled by the parties involved.
+Thus, police were more likely to resort to a policy that did not criminalize the action."

+##Page 4

+"With the feminist and women’s rights movements that began in the late 1960s, popular consciousness about societal neglect toward problems of women, such as rape, was raised."

+"Although initially focused on crimes involving strangers, women’s rights activists soon began to contemplate the question of violence in the home.
+As batteredwomen’s shelters began to open around the country, more attorneys, victims’advocates, and social workers became involved in cases of domestic violence."

 #Secondary sources

 "Berk (1980) states that police often provide inadequate documentation